 When aircraft platforms carry the right MISB metadata, it makes the video fully GIS-ready.

-Only at this point can it become true full motion video.
+Only at this point can it become a true full-motion video.
 This is because the metadata file contains the necessary geographical information.

 We can use this metadata to show on the map where the camera is currently looking at.
 It delineates each corner of the video and tracks its movement along its path.

-Now, users can capture features in the map which are integrated in the video itself.
+Now, users can capture features in the map which are integrated into the video itself.
 This is how video-aware maps become a powerful source of information.

 Full Motion Video Software

 The Esri FMV add-on seamlessly integrates full motion video in an ArcMap session.
 As part of the Esri platform, it comes with a video player, video manager and geoprocessing tools.
 One of the common tools is the multiplexer, which stitches GPS data into video for it to become FMV compliant.

 The open source QGIS full motion video plugin gives a spatially referenced video for users to analyze, visualize and process.
 Through the video metadata, you can capture the video frames in mp4, avi and various other formats.
 For help using this software, here’s a helpful guide how to use QGIS.

 Full Motion Video in ENVI